-Student Name:

-Grade Level:

-Healthcare Services: Please check the appropriate box below to indicate your consent for school-based healthcare services.

-- I consent to ALL school-based healthcare services as listed below. - I consent to ONLY the services I check below:

-Illness Assessment

-- Nursing assessment: ear/throat check, heart and lung assessment, blood pressure monitoring

-- Head lice check

-- Scabies check

-Health Screenings (Parent/guardian will be provided a copy of all results)

-- Usion screening (for grades KG, 1, 3, 6 and as requested by teacher). - Hearing screening (for grades KG, 1, 3, 6 and as requested by teacher). - Height/Weight/BMI screening (for grades 1, 3, and 6). - Scoliosis screening (for grade 6 only). - Fitnessgram Assessment (Aerobic Capacity, Muscular Strength and Endurance, Flexibility and Body Composition) assessed by P.E. teacher https://fitnessgram.net/ assessment/.

-Parent/Guardian signature: Date: Parent/Guardian print name: Phone:
+Student Name e: Grade Level: Healthcare Services: Please check the appropriate box below to indicate your consent for school-based healthcare services.
+I consent to ALL school-based healthcare services as listed below. ☐ I consent to ONLY the services I check below: Illness Assessment Nursing assessment: ear/throat check, heart and lung assessment, blood pressure monitoring Head lice check Scabies check Health Screenings (Parent/guardian will be provided a copy of all results) Vision screening (for grades KG, 1, 3, 6 and as requested by teacher).
+Hearing screening (for grades KG, 1, 3, 6 and as requested by teacher).
+Height/Weight/BMI screening (for grades 1, 3, and 6).
+Scoliosis screening (for grade 6 only).
+Parent/Guard ian sigr nature: Date: Parent/Guard ian prir nt name: Phone:

-PCS Form 2-3287 (Rev. 7/23) Review Date 4/24 (This page intentionally left blank)
+(This page intentionally left blank)

-NOTIFICATION OF AVAILABILITY OF THE SCHOOL PUBLIC ACCOUNTABILITY REPORT 2022-2023
+NOTIFICATION OF AVAILABILITY OF THE SCHOOL PUBLIC ACCOUNTABILITY REPORT 2023-2024

-The annual school report for 2022-2023, including the average amount of money expended per student in each school, is available at your child's school and the on district website at the following link, http://pcsb.org/Page/2949.
+The annual school report for 2023-2024, including the average amount of money expended per student in each school, is available at your child's school and the on district website at the following link, http://pcsb.org/Page/2949.
 Please contact your school to obtain a copy or visit the website if you would like to review the report.